domvwt/esparto/docs/03-api-reference/content.md

 # esparto._content

 !!! info
+    `Content` classes will usually be inferred from the content object type.
-    Content classes can be accessed from the module top level:
+    They may be accessed via the top level module if required.

     ``` python
     import esparto as es